AugustusMadden/horiseon-refact/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+(Note: the answer is not "Because it was a homework assignment.") <!-- This build helped to drill the basics of HTML and CSS, and how the fundamentals of each language feed into the performance of its counterpart. -->
-- What problem does it solve?
+- What problem does it solve? <!-- The refactor aimed to reorganize the existing structure of the code, eliminate extraneous or unnessecary elements, and improve interaction with semantic HTML for improved SEO and accessability.-->
 - What did you learn?

 ## Table of Contents (Optional)